mbaechler/james-project/README.txt

 =========================================================

 * Requirements
-You should have the zip resulting of the build in the ./dockerfiles/run/guice/destination folder.
+Build artifacts should be in ./dockerfiles/run/guice/destination folder.

 * Howto ?
 You need a running cassandra in docker.
 To achieve this run :